 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-Currently, there is no proven way to lower the chances of recurrence or another type of cancer, but it is wise to practice safe, protected sex and maintain proper hygiene (see Risk Factors and Prevention) after treatment for penile cancer.
+Currently, there is no proven way to lower the chances of recurrence or another type of cancer in people with penile cancer, but it is wise to practice safe, protected sex and maintain proper hygiene (see Risk Factors and Prevention) after treatment for penile cancer.